Teaching Computers to Think Like Humans

 He is also working on healthcare and educational applications.
 One is a customizable computer system for elementary school classrooms that will provide quick, automated feedback to individual students about how well they are mastering the teacher’s lesson.
 Another is an early detection system for Alzheimer’s disease that relies on data showing the kinds of memory tasks people struggle with long before they show official symptoms.
 These applications are just the beginning, Jones says.
 He believes that many sectors of society can benefit from cognitive modeling, because when it comes to solving complex problems, the human brain is the smartest machine there is.

-Michel Jones was recently honored with the Federation of Associations in Behavioral & Brain Sciences (FABBS) Foundation Early Career Investigator Award during the 2013 meeting of the Society for Computers in Psychology.
+Michael Jones was recently honored with the Federation of Associations in Behavioral & Brain Sciences (FABBS) Foundation Early Career Investigator Award during the 2013 meeting of the Society for Computers in Psychology.